-We’ll start this tour in the Downtown Historic Center, before jumping on the subway one stop to La Merced market.
-There, we’ll wind through the market’s lively banquetón, or prepared food area, tasting tacos, aguas frescas and tamales.
-After that, we’ll stroll through the gigantic fruits and vegetables building, and learn about—and taste!—prehispanic ingredients, such as grasshoppers and chicatana ants.
-After a quick stop to rest, we’ll leave the market to take the subway back to the Historic Center where we’ll finish up the tour with a refreshing drink and a snack in a newly revived part of the city that you won’t want to miss!
+We’ll start this tour in the Downtown Historic Center, we will walk directly to La Merced market.
+There, we’ll wind through the market’s lively banquetón, or prepared food area, tasting different tacos, quesadillas, aguas frescas and tamales.
+After that, we’ll stroll through the gigantic fruits and vegetables building, and learn about-and taste!-prehispanic ingredients, such as grasshoppers and agave worms.
+After a quick stop to rest, we’ll leave the market and walk back to La Merced neighborhood where we’ll finish up the tour with a refreshing drink and a snack in a beautiful restaurant, a hidden gem you won’t want to miss!

 - The tour is conducted rain or shine.